kailok/github-workflow-13/README.md

-# from kaia as alex on step #3 Alex: Make some different changes on the same line of the chosen file, but in your repository.
+# kaia as alex on step #3 Alex: Make some different changes on the same line of the chosen file, but in your repository.
 Commit your changes.

 Follow the directions from the class in this repo.